 Broadband Breakfast on June 1, 2022 — The Supreme Court, Social Media and the Culture Wars

-The bill was draft at least in part as a reaction to President Donald Trump’s ban from social media.
+The bill was drafted at least in part as a reaction to President Donald Trump’s ban from social media.
 Immediately following the January 6 riots at the United States Capitol, Trump was simultaneously banned on several platforms and online retailers, including Amazon, Facebook, Twitter, Reddit, and myriad other websites.

 See also Explainer: With Florida Social Media Law, Section 230 Now Positioned In Legal Spotlight, Broadband Breakfast, May 25, 2021